aitoroses/floxide/docs/adrs/0016-transform-node-and-async-extensions.md

 ## Context

-The Flowrs framework currently has an `AsyncNode` abstraction that doesn't actually provide unique asynchronous capabilities beyond what's already available in other node types (`Node` and `LifecycleNode`).
+The Floxide framework currently has an `AsyncNode` abstraction that doesn't actually provide unique asynchronous capabilities beyond what's already available in other node types (`Node` and `LifecycleNode`).
 All node methods in the framework are already `async`, so the name "AsyncNode" is potentially misleading.

 What our current `AsyncNode` actually provides is: